Screamplay: Production

-Screamplay was filmed between August and September of 1983 in and around Boston, Massachusetts.
+Screamplay was filmed between August and September 1983 in and around Boston, Massachusetts.

 Release

 After a theatrical and video release, Troma released the film on DVD in 2005.
 This release is currently out of print.

+2026 4K Restoration

+Over the 40+ years that followed production, the film developed a cult following and in 2025 it was licensed to Muscle Distribution (NYC) and Matchbox Cine (Scotland) to be restored in 4K.
+As of this writing, the restoration is almost complete and video interviews with surviving cast and crew have been completed for inclusion on the restoration DVD along with other related materials including video and photos by underground film legend George Kuchar who co-starred in the film.
+Both the restoration and DVD are scheduled for release in 2026.

 Legacy

-The director of the film, Rufus Butler Seder, would later be most famous for his Scanimation children’s books.
+The director of the film, Rufus Butler Seder, would later be most famous for his Scanimation children’s books sold around the world in 16 languages, his LIFETILES animated murals and his optically animated toy inventions.